GGGHSL/InfoSwap-master/USAGE.md

 #### Requirements
 See [requirements.txt](./requirements.txt), tested on Linux platforms.

-For pre-trained models, please [send an email to us](mailto:gege.gao@cripac.ia.ac.cn), and describe in detail your purpose of using this model.
+For pre-trained models, please [send a request email to us](mailto:gege.gao@cripac.ia.ac.cn) and describe in detail your purpose of using the models.

 #### Example Usage